-We use Debian as our operating system, because they take their security responsibilities and updates seriously.
+We use Debian and Joyent SmartOS as our operating systems, because they both take their security responsibilities and updates seriously.
 In most cases, an update for a security problem will be available within hours of the original report.

-Our main servers are located at New York Internet (NYI) in New York City, USA.
+Our main servers are located at New York Internet (NYI) in Bridgewater, New Jersey, USA.
 Their facility is a high security, video monitored location; with backup power, air conditioning, fire systems, 24x7x365 monitoring, and onsite technical support.
 As their website notes:

 Data Center security is a top priority for NYI.
 We have taken extreme care to install the utmost security so that our customers know that their data is safe.
 Our Data Centers are located at heavily protected buildings where the security personnel are on guard 24x7.
 Other security features include biometric fingerprint readers on door locks, strategically placed cameras and motion detection, [and] doors equipped with alarm systems.

 NYI does a whole lot more to ensure security, including their hardware, best-practices, and routines.
 You can read all about them on their homepage.